 - Listening – The first step to thinking in sound is listening.
 Simply put, you need to get the sound of music into your ear.
 Luckily the solution is easy: spend plenty of time listening to great recordings.
 Just as aspiring artists study great works of art, you must absorb great music – everyday take in as much music as you can.
 By doing this you’ll create a model of music in your mind, defining in your ear the sounds and styles of the music that you want to play.

 - Ear Training – After getting these sounds into your ear, the next step is learning to identify and recognize them.
 Like a great photographer that eventually learns to see differently, you need to hear differently.
 You must take notice of sound in a more focused and refined way, hearing what the average listener is missing.
 Instead of thinking through the maze of music theory every time, aim to recognize these sounds instantly like a familiar face or the taste of your favorite food – you just know it.
 To get to this point you must focus on some ear training exercises to become intimate with the sound of intervals, chord quality, chord progressions, chord tones, and scale degrees.
+This is so important that we even have a course on it, The Ear Training Method.

 - Singing – Singing is the link between the sound in your mind and your physical body, essentially the connection between hearing sound and producing sound.
 The more that you sing, the more you’ll be connected to your ears and the sound of music in your mind.
 Make sure to make singing a part of your daily practice routine.